-- All students are required to wear a white, Friern Barnet School, Physical Education polo shirt.
-If this shirt is lost, a plain, white t-shirt, will suffice.
+- Year 7 students are required to wear a black, Friern Barnet School, Physical Education polo shirt.
+If this shirt is lost, a plain, black t-shirt, will suffice.

-- All students can wear plain black, or navy blue, tracksuit bottoms, if they prefer them to shorts.
+- All students should wear plain black shorts or wear plain black tracksuit bottoms, if they prefer them to shorts.
 Girls can wear black sports leggings if they prefer.

-- All students can purchase a blue, Friern Barnet school sweatshirt, if they wish to.
+- All students can purchase a black, Friern Barnet school fleece if they wish to.
 This is not essential but is recommended for outdoor use, when the weather is cold.